Alfresco/alfresco-content-app/docs/extending/file-lists.md

 ### Replace a column in the Files list

-In order to replace a column in the list you need to use the same id in your extension file
+In order to replace a column in the list you need to use the same `id` in your extension file.
+For example to replace the modifedOn column add the following JSON in `your-app.extensions.json`

 ```json
 {